-Cardinal Health Inc. (CAH), the second- largest U.S. drug distributor by revenue, agreed to suspend shipments of controlled drugs from a Florida facility for two years in a settlement with the Drug Enforcement Administration.
+Cardinal Health Inc. (CAH:US), the second- largest U.S. drug distributor by revenue, agreed to suspend shipments of controlled drugs from a Florida facility for two years in a settlement with the Drug Enforcement Administration.

 Federal officials had challenged Dublin, Ohio-based Cardinal’s procedures, contending the Lakeland, Florida, distribution center posed a public safety threat by shipping large quantities of the prescription painkiller oxycodone to pharmacies.
 The Memorandum of Agreement between the company and the DEA issued today doesn’t free Cardinal from possible civil penalties linked to the violations.